sembr/specification/README.md

 All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.
 </pre>

-Adding a semantic line break after each sentence makes it easier to understand the shape and structure of the source text:
+Adding a line break after each sentence makes it easier to understand the shape and structure of the source text:

 <pre>